tonym128/storytime/_posts/2023-08-26-once-upon-a-time,-there-was-a-little-girl-named-lily.markdown

 ---
 layout: post
 title: Once upon a time, there was a little girl named Lily
-date: 2023-08-26 02:28:42 +0200
+date: 2023-08-26 08:30:20 +0200
 comments: true
 published: true
 categories: ["post"]
 tags: ["Story"]
 author: Tony Mamacos
 ---
 Once upon a time, there was a little girl named Lily.
-She loved to draw and color on her desk.
-One day, she accidentally spilled her water bottle on the desk and it became wet.
-Lily's mom came in and saw the wet desk.
-"Oh no, Lily!
-Your desk is wet.
-We need to dry it off," said her mom.
-Lily helped her mom by holding a towel and wiping the desk dry.
-As they were cleaning, Lily's mom asked her, "Did you forget to mention our plans for the park tomorrow?"
-Lily thought for a moment and said, "Yes, we are going to the park tomorrow!"
-Her mom smiled and said, "That's great, Lily.
-Let's finish cleaning up first."
-After they finished cleaning, Lily and her mom sat on the couch and read a book together.
-Lily was happy that her desk was dry and she didn't forget about going to the park tomorrow.
+She loved to play with her red ball.
+One day, she was playing with her ball inside the house.
+She threw the ball too hard and it hit a vase.
+The vase fell and broke into many pieces.
+Lily's mommy said, "Oh no!
+That vase was very special.
+It was a gift from your grandma."
+Lily felt very sad and said, "I'm sorry mommy.
+I didn't mean to break it."
+Suddenly, Lily's daddy came home and saw the broken vase.
+He said, "Don't worry, Lily.
+I can fix it.
+I know how to handle things very well."
+He took the broken pieces and glued them back together.
+When he was done, he said, "Look!
+The vase is fixed.
+It's as good as new!"
+Lily was very happy and said, "Thank you, daddy.
+You did a good job!"
+But then, something unexpected happened.
+The red ball suddenly sprang into the air and hit daddy's head!
+Daddy was surprised and said, "Ouch!
+That hurt